In this article, you will learn ten uses of the Proc Dataset procedure

 Proc datasets; Append base=class force data=sashelp.classfit; Run;

-If there are variables in the DATA= dataset that are not present in the BASE= dataset as in the above example, you can still append using a
+If variables in the DATA= dataset are not present in the BASE= dataset as in the above example, you can still append using an

 FORCE option.
 The additional variables will not be included in the BASE dataset and a warning message will be written to the log.

 If the variables in the two datasets have different attributes, the attributes in the BASE= dataset will apply.

 You can also use a WHERE statement to restrict the observations in the new dataset that are appended to the base dataset.

 Proc datasets; Append base=class force data=sashelp.classfit; where name = :('A'); Run;

 Note, the use of =: Operator.
 This is to select only the observation in the variable name that begins with ‘A’.